WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 Click on "Docs."

 The navigation bar contains:
-- Getting started guide.
+- A "Getting Started" guide.
 - Main concepts.
 - Advanced guides.
-- API reference.
+- An API reference.

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - Let's dive in.
 Click on "Docs."
-- On the right is a navigation bar containing a getting started guide, main concepts, advanced guides, and an API reference (as well as how to contribute, which you could do some day).
+- On the right is a navigation bar containing a "Getting Started" guide, main concepts, advanced guides, and an API reference (as well as how to contribute, which you could do some day).
 - Under "Main Concepts," click on "Rendering Elements."
 Read through the page, paying attention to the examples.
 Hopefully, this is all review and relatively straightforward.
 - Congratulations!
 You've read a page of React.js documentation.